The-OpenROAD-Project/OpenLane/docs/source/digital_guide.rst

 Verilog blackbox is used by the synthesis tool.
 It tells the synthesis tool the purpose and width of the Input and Output.
+In the future versions this should be fixed by generating liberty files and loading it in the top level macro blocks.
+Meanwhile, the users should be careful when making sub components that have parameter, because this may cause missmatches between RTL and the final GDS.

 Create the verilog blackbox:

 .. code-block:: verilog